cjermyn22/workramp-lab/README.md

 # Steps to recreate the app
-This is a basic react app that creates a launchdarkly client and passes it into scope for the child components.
-You can query flags using the getFlags() hook.
+This is a basic react app using typescript.
+Two Feature Flags are called in this application.
 You can see it's usage in Greeting.tsx & Time.tsx.
 For this example we will only focus on the isTime feature flag which will display the time for users.

-You will need to create a launchdarkly account, create a project and note the Client Side ID key.
-Then you need to create a Feature Flag called isTime and then add the Client Side ID key into the index.tsx of the react app, in the LDProvider object.
+The clientside key will be provided in WorkRamp and will need to be added in the index.tsx file where it mentions 'ENTER_KEY'.

 Included is a user object, in order to access the application you will need to include the userid in the URL.
 For example http://localhost:3000/?userId=1